QingXXiong/QingX/Limbo_Games_Walkthrough/section10.md

 _Tip_: If your body is still above the water, you can go alive.

 18. Go Up to the top, then wait patiently.
-19. Once seeing the platform floating, wait it to go up as high as the topmost spike.
+19. After seeing the platform floating, wait it to go up as high as the topmost spike.
 20. Jump Over to the platform, then another side.
 21. Go Up to feed the eater with the slug, then Go Right.
 22. Go Up the ladder, then Go Right.